 During the Stratford Ghost Walk you can learn all about the ghosts and witches who haunt the area, and urban stories about murders and disappearances in Stratford!
 If this is your kind of thing, this walk promises to be an adventure as each guide is an actor.
 This immersive award-winning walk is organized every Saturday from 7:30 PM to 9 PM and you can find more details about it here.

 There are many pretty hotels in Stratford-upon-Avon that you can choose from!
 I stayed in Macdonald Swan’s Nest Hotel and I can say that my experience there was pretty nice, so I definitely recommend it!

 This 17th-century hotel is very cozy and it is located very close to the RSC Theatre.
 The rooms are spacious and nicely decorated and the location is pretty good as well.
-The only downside is that it is a bit far away from the train station (about 20 minutes), but otherwise, you can reach any other attraction in town in about 10 minutes, which is a great plus.
+The only downside is that it is a bit far away from the train station (about 20 minutes), but otherwise, you can reach any other attraction in the town in about 10 minutes, which is a great plus.

 The only note I have is that if you decide on using room service to order your dinner, try to do it before 9 PM.
-Even if it says that it is open until 10 PM, sometimes they leave earlier (which was in my case) and it was quite a disappointment to learn that.
-As I did not feel like going out and the lady at the front desk did not help much, unfortunately, I had to stay hungry.
+Even if it says that it is open until 10 PM, sometimes they leave earlier (which happened in my case) and it was quite a disappointment to learn that.
+As I did not feel like going out and the lady at the front desk did not help much, I, unfortunately, had to stay hungry.
 But the breakfast was nice and plentiful!

 Other great hotels in Stratford-upon-Avon

 If Macdonald Swan is busy during your dates or you are looking for something in a different price range, here are my suggestions for great places to stay in Stratford-upon-Avon, all sorted by price: